 Elizabeth Cash, Ph.D.

 I study the behavioral, chemical, and genetic features of communication in social insects.
-My research focuses on recognition systems, e.g., colony and caste identity, in ants.
-I use a combination of techniques including: comparative genomics, experimental genetics, and behavioral and chemical ecology to identify proximate and ultimate mechanisms that lead to the development and maintenance of recognition in insect societies.
-As a postdoctoral scholar in the lab of Dr. Tsutsui, I am investigating evolutionary trade-offs that shape the recognition systems of unicolonial Argentine ants (Linepithema humile).
+My research focuses on pheromone evolution and recognition systems, e.g., colony and caste identity, in ants.
+I use a combination of techniques including: comparative genomics, experimental genetics, and behavioral and chemical ecology to identify proximate and ultimate mechanisms that lead to the diversity and maintenance of chemical communication systems in insect societies.
+As a postdoctoral scholar, I am investigating evolutionary trade-offs that shape the chemical communication systems of unicolonial Argentine ants (Linepithema humile).

 - Desaturase gene family evolution and diversification